 Elisha: Referrals are the best.
 You have the highest return on investment with referrals.
 When somebody comes on a referral, they’re usually going to hire you.

-Nate: That’s exactly right and to piggyback on what I just said about the challenges we face in finding the right client, referrals are usually the type of client we’re looking for.
+Nate: That’s exactly right, and to piggyback on what I just said about the challenges we face in finding the right client, referrals are usually the type of client we’re looking for.
 If I do good work for a business owner client of mine, it dramatically increases the chances that if that client is at a breakfast meeting or a networking seminar, he or she might refer someone they meet to me who’s looking for a new lawyer.
-By far the best marketing success we’ve had is consistently doing good work.
+By far, the best marketing success we’ve had is consistently doing good work.

 What’s one thing you find to be true that most people would disagree with?

 Nate: This is an interesting question.
-Let me answer it two ways.
+Let me answer it in two ways.
 From a purely legal perspective, it’s that the court system is broken.
 Although it serves a vital role in our society, it doesn’t serve the general population of citizens or small business owners the way it should.
-It’s become too much of an expensive, time-consuming procedural game among lawyers, rather than a fact-finding institution to resolve conflicts.
+It’s become too much of an expensive, time-consuming procedural game among lawyers rather than a fact-finding institution to resolve conflicts.

 Outside of the legal world, I would say that the focus of businesses should be on adding value.
 I think a lot of people in business would disagree and say that making money should be the focus.
 For them, making money is the barometer of their success, but I don’t approach work that way.
-I try to focus more on adding value – to my clients, my staff, our community, etc.
+I try to focus more on adding value to my clients, staff, our community, etc.

 Nate: Focus on doing what you enjoy.
 I say that because I think ultimately that’s what you’re going to find that you’re the best at.
-And, in our industry, I’ve learned that people can spend countless hours, days, months and even years working on certain legal matters, even though they don’t like it.
-Our industry is competitive and young attorneys are frequently entering the workforce with significant debt from student loans.
+And, in our industry, I’ve learned that people can spend countless hours, days, months, and even years working on certain legal matters, even though they don’t like it.
+Our industry is competitive, and young attorneys are frequently entering the workforce with significant debt from student loans.
 So, there is a lot of pressure to simply find a job.
 There are a lot of different areas to practice law.
 Find one that you really like and stick with it, regardless of how lucrative it might be.
 If you’re going to do this for a long time, you better like what you do.
 Find something you are passionate about, chase it, and you can be great at it.

 What sport do you enjoy playing the most and why?

 I am a bit of a sports enthusiast.
-I grew up playing sports and for the record, soccer is by far my favorite sport.
+I grew up playing sports, and for the record, soccer is by far my favorite sport.
 However, I can’t play it as competitively as I used to, so the answer to your question is golf.
-A lot of my clients play and I’ve met a lot of new clients on the golf course.
-Golf gives me an opportunity to interact with my clients, referral sources and prospective clients on a more personal level.
+A lot of my clients play, and I’ve met a lot of new clients on the golf course.
+Golf gives me an opportunity to interact with my clients, referral sources, and prospective clients on a more personal level.
 I truly believe that I can better serve my clients if I know them as individuals and human beings.
-I can learn about what motivates them, how they approach business, and what their goals are, in life and at work.
-I love spending 4 or 5 hours with a client, referral source or prospective client – just getting to know them on an individual level.
+I can learn about what motivates them, how they approach business, and what their goals are in life and at work.
+I love spending 4 or 5 hours with a client, referral source, or prospective client – just getting to know them on an individual level.
 And, you know what, you can learn a lot about someone’s character while playing golf.

-Elisha: Yeah, I love golf but I’m really bad at it.
+Elisha: Yeah, I love golf, but I’m really bad at it.
 (Laughing)